envoyproxy/data-plane-api/STYLE.md

 * Non-frozen fields should be tagged with `[#not-implemented-hide:]`, `[#not-implemented-warn:]`, `[#proto-status: draft]` or `[#proto-status: experimental]`.

+* Protos for configs and services that are not implemented immediately in Envoy, or are under active design and development should be versioned "v2alpha" or "v2alpha1".
+Alpha-versioned protos are considered experimental and are not required to preserve compatibility.

 * Every proto directory should have a `README.md` describing its content.
 See for example [envoy.service](envoy/service/README.md).